libktx/ktx/math/README.md

 # KTX: math utilities

-Math extensions and operator overloads for LibGDX math-related API.
+Math extensions and operator overloads for LibGDX math API.

 ### Why?

 Java does not feature operator overloading, which leads to weird constructs like `vector.add(a).sub(b)`.
-However, when using Kotlin a much more readable syntax like `vector + a - b` is possible to achieve - but then again, LibGDX method names do not match the required Kotlin operator identifiers.
-Extension operator functions are necessary to make it work.
+Kotlin brings the possibility to use a much more readable and natural syntax with its operators overloading: `vector + a - b`.
+However, LibGDX API does not match Kotlin naming conventions (necessary for operators to work), which means extension functions are necessary to make it work like that.

 ### Guide